scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 A footnote can also have multiple lines[^2].

+<h6>Footnotes:</h6>
 [^1]: An open source kernel extension bringing a platform for arbitrary kext, library, and program patching throughout the system for macOS.
 [^2]: Advanced Apple SMC emulator in the kernel.
 Requires Lilu for full functioning.
+[^3]: A Lilu plugin providing patches to select GPUs on macOS.
+Requires Lilu 1.5.6 or newer.
+[^4]: An Intel Wi-Fi Adapter Kernel Extension for macOS, based on the OpenBSD Project.